 Read the Lamictal XR (lamotrigine extended-release tablets) Side Effects Center for a complete guide to possible side effects

-Significant drug interactions with lamotrigine are summarized in Table 5.
+Significant drug interactions with lamotrigine are summarized in this section.
 Additional details of these drug interaction studies, which were conducted using immediate-release lamotrigine, are provided in the Clinical Pharmacology section [see CLINICAL PHARMACOLOGY].

 Table 5: Established and Other Potentially Significant